AdaWorld: Learning Adaptable World Models with Latent Actions: Method

 \textbf{Efficient action transfer.} When presented with a demonstration video, we use the latent action encoder to extract a sequence of latent actions.
 This enables us to disentangle the action from its context and replicate it across different contexts.
 Specifically, given the initial frame from a new context, we can reuse the extracted latent action sequence as the conditions to generate a new video autoregressively.
 As demonstrated in \cref{fig:transfer}, \modelname naturally transfers actions from source videos to various contexts.

-\textbf{Efficient world model adaptation.} Our model also allows efficient world model adaptation with limited action labels and training steps.
+\textbf{Efficient world model adaptation.} \modelname also allows efficient world model adaptation with limited action labels and training steps.
 Specifically, after collecting a few action-video pairs through interactions, we use the latent action encoder to infer their latent actions.
-Thanks to the continuity of our latent action space, the action embedding for each ground truth action can be derived by simply averaging all corresponding latent actions.
+Thanks to the continuity of our latent action space, latent actions for the same label can be averaged directly.
 We empirically find that the averaged embedding consistently represents the intended action.
-Thus, for a new environment with $N$ action options, we initialize a specialized world model using $N$ averaged latent actions and finetune the whole model for a few steps.
-In \cref{fig:mc_ablation}, we show that the models initialized in this way can be efficiently adapted through minimal finetuning.
+Thus, for a new environment with $N$ discrete actions, we initialize a specialized world model using $N$ averaged latent actions and finetune the whole model for a few steps.
+For environments with continuous action spaces, since there are infinite options, we add a lightweight MLP to map raw action inputs to the latent action interface.
+The interface can also be efficiently initialized by finetuning the MLP with minimal action-latent action pairs. \cref{fig:curve} shows that the models initialized in aforementioned ways can be efficiently adapted to take control inputs through minimal finetuning.

 \textbf{Action composition and creation.} It is also noteworthy that \modelname enables several unique applications compared to existing world models.
-For instance, it allows for the composition of new actions by interpolating observed actions within the latent space, as demonstrated in \cref{fig:composition}.
+For instance, it allows the composition of new actions by interpolating observed actions within the latent space, as demonstrated in \cref{fig:composition}.
 In addition, by collecting and clustering latent actions, we can easily create a flexible number of control options with distinct functions and strong controllability.
 This suggests that \modelname could serve as an alternative to generative interactive environments~\cite{bruce2024genie}.
 See \cref{sec:additional} for experimental details on action creation.